CodeYellowBV/spine-high-templar/README.md

 });
 ```

-It is important that the bootstrap has actually succeeded, the high-templar instance will use the headers provided in the socket open request, to authenticate the user against the binder instance.
+It is important that the bootstrap has actually succeeded, the high-templar instance will use the headers provided in the socket-open-request to authenticate the user against the binder instance.

 ### Subscribing & unsubscribing

 The frontend subscribes to a room (in the form of an object). `onPublish` will be called with every message published in that room.

 Don't forget to unsubscribe when a view will unmount.

 View example:
 ```js
 componentDidMount() {